AdobeDocs/workfront.en/help/workfront-fusion/mapping/type-coercion.md

   <tr>
    <td>buffer </td>
    <td>buffer </td>
    <td> <p>The value is handed over unchanged only if the codepage is as expected.
-If the codepage differs, <em>Workfront Fusion</em> will try to convert the received value to the requested codepage.
-If this conversion is not supported, <em>Workfront Fusion</em> will return a validation error.</p> </td>
+If the codepage differs, <span>Workfront Fusion</span> will try to convert the received value to the requested codepage.
+If this conversion is not supported, <span>Workfront Fusion</span> will return a validation error.</p> </td>
   </tr>
   <tr>
    <td>buffer </td>